doGregor/caselink_reproducibility/README.md

 ## Datastructure

-To improve the reproducibility of CaseLine with new datasets we modified the folder structure of the datasets and the scripts to a more generic setting.
+To improve the reproducibility of PromtpCase, CaseGNN and CaseLink with new datasets we modified the folder structure of the datasets and the scripts to a more generic setting.
 Subfolders now do not need specific dataset names or year numbers in their path anymore.
 Additionally, folders during preprocessing are automatically created and placed in the respective dataset subfolder.
 In general, all datasets are located in `./datasets/`.
-The structure in the dataset-specific sub-folders looks as follows:
+The initially required structure in the dataset-specific subfolders looks as follows:

 ```
     $ ./caselink_reproducibility/